r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       Its never to late to remmenber that diferent technics can be combined together to achieve better results.
-The next example shows one powershell (psh-cmd) payload embbebed into one template.bat using 5 diferent batch obfuscation technics found in this article (only batch technics)
+The next example shows one powershell (psh-cmd) payload embbebed into one template.bat using 5 diferent batch obfuscation technics found in this article (only batch)

 <br />